 When to start reading?

-Watching TV shows and listening to audio dramas all seem counter-intrusive.
-Think of it this way instead; when you learn a new word, you need to learn three parts: the pronunciation, the definition, and the written form.
+It may seem strange that I’m suggesting you watch TV shows instead of reading, but think of it this way — when you learn a new word, you need to learn three parts: the pronunciation, the definition, and the written form.

-Yes, you can learn all three at the same time, but believe me, it’s much easier on your brain when you learn them separately.
+Of course, you can learn all three at the same time, but believe me, it’s much easier on your brain when you learn them separately.

 You can start reading whenever you want, but I suggest consuming at least 200 hours of audio and visual content before starting.
 200 hours is equivalent to approximately 6-7 full-length dramas.